carpentries/governance/minutes/motions.md

 # About
-The following file includes all motions passed during Executive Council meetings from 2022 and onward.
+The following file includes all motions passed during Executive Council meetings from 2022 to 2023.
 To see motions passed in previous meetings, navigate to the [minutes](https://github.com/carpentries/executive-council-info/tree/main/minutes) from the previous years.
 This file is updated quarterly based on the minutes of the quarterly Executive Council meetings.

 ## 2023 Motions